 GYM OPTION: CABLE FACE PULL

 The key in doing this exercise is your mindset.
-Quality reps trump everything.
+Quality reps trump everything, and don’t worry if you find you need to start with a light weight.
 I’m having you do three sets of 15, but you should focus on doing 15 sets of 1, three times.

 Make sure that for every single rep you do you’re not focused on pulling, but instead on keeping the knuckles facing backward to demand external rotation.
 This helps to incorporate the rotator cuff with the rear delt to help provide support for the shoulder.

-If you don’t have access to the cables, you can do a Banded Face Pull from home or wherever you are.
+If you’re doing a home workout and don’t have access to the cables, you can do a Banded Face Pull.

 HOME OPTION: BANDED FACE PULL